We are very happy to have our very own Naturopath, Nicola Simpson joining us at AlkaWay.

 Cassie, Nicola and I met and brainstormed the history of fruit and what it really does.. or doesn’t do for us.
 Cassie made the point that a hundred years ago, long before the geneticists got to it, the fruit was smaller and contained less sugar.
 So a dozen peaches would have been less food and less sugar.
 The fruit was almost never eaten all year, simply because in our world (the West) they only bloomed after the snow receded.
 At best, people ate fruit for 3 months a year, never in the abundance, we experience today.

-It seems fair to say, then, that fruit-as-it-is-today bears little resemblance in dietary terms to the fruit of our forefathers.
+It seems fair to say, then, that fruit as it is today bears little resemblance in dietary terms to the fruit of our forefathers.
 Add to this bulk fruit juice availability – and the home electric juicer, and we have a situation of massively increased fruit consumption, sugar consumption (fructose) and juice consumption.
 The problem with excess consumption of any factor in our diet is that it just isn’t natural and lays us open to all sorts of compensatory behaviours or symptoms by the body.
 So like any other food, fruits consumed beyond our naturally evolved tolerances will begin to have a reactive effect., including malabsorption.

 The foods we eat are made up of many components, including sugars.
 Fructose is a sugar found naturally in many foods, including honey, wheat, fruits and vegetables, but predominantly in fruit.
 Fructose is present in a single sugar form and also as a chain of fructose sugar units (fructans).
 Normally, fructose is absorbed in the small bowel.
 Fructose malabsorption is when normal healthy absorption of fructose is impaired.
 It can cause stomach bloating, wind, stomach pain, loose bowel motions and/or constipation.
 These are common symptoms but because fructose malabsorption is uncommon, it’s often called irritable bowel syndrome.